 🔍 Why Phoenix DVD Blog?

 The name goes back years.
-I set this blog up a long time ago, let it sit idle for a while, and now I’ve revived it — much like the phoenix rising again.
+I set this blog up a long time ago back in 2012, let it sit idle for a while, and now I’ve revived it — much like the phoenix rising again.
 It’s a space dedicated to DVDs, Blu-rays, and the wider world of movies from a collector’s angle.

 🛒 Why I Became an Amazon Affiliate